 Together, Kareem and Sarita bring over four decades of combined experience in Business and Healthcare Management:

-• Sarita Edwards, President and CEO, is a licensed minister, award-winning advocate, and recognized global thought leader in health systems leadership.
-She is a keynote speaker and serves on multiple executive advisory boards and coalitions focused on healthcare, rare diseases, and public policy.
-Sarita holds a Bachelor of Science in Health Science, a Master’s in Healthcare Administration, is nationally certified in Youth Mental Health First Aid Instruction, and is pursuing her Doctorate in Health Sciences.
+- Sarita Edwards, President and CEO, is a licensed minister, award-winning advocate, and nationally recognized global thought leader.
+She is a professional speaker, advisory board member, leadership strategist, and consultant.
+Sarita is a Certified Youth Mental Health First Aid Instructor.
+She holds a Bachelor of Science in Health Science, a Master’s in Healthcare Administration, and is pursuing her Doctorate in Health Sciences.

 Watch Our Journey of Life, Love, and Hope – A Family Impact Story